WebsterXC/SerialPWM/README.md

 For a visual pinout, please refer to the /docs directory.

 #### Inputs ####
-SerialPWM uses an interrupt-driven, GPIO interface to control the duty cycle of the PWM channels.
+SerialPWM uses an I/O sampled, GPIO interface to control the duty cycle of the PWM channels.
 It also offers logic to mask input commands, allowing the end-user to cascade several of these on the same board.
+Future enhancements are planned to enable an interrupt-driven interface.

 * **PWM_INH (/ Pin 10)** => Chip inhibit, active-low.
 When high, the device will
 ignore all commands on the DUTY and PWMSEL pins.
 This allows multiple devices